UCB-stat-159-f25/final-group02/README.md

 ## Project Description

 This project analyzes the **IBM Telco Customer Churn dataset**, a simulated dataset describing a telecom company's customers.
 Our goal is to identify patterns associated with churn, build simple and interpretable predictive models, and derive insights that could inform targeted customer retention strategies.

+The IBM Telco Customer Churn dataset is publicly available from IBM.
+We do not claim ownership over this dataset.

 Click the Binder badge to access an executable version of code from the project notebook:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/UCB-stat-159-f25/final-group02.git/main?labpath=Project+Notebook.ipynb)